-Being overweight significantly decreases sperm concentration, semen volume, and sperm motility.
+Being overweight may lead to decreased sperm count, semen volume, and sperm motility.

-Exercising in moderation can improve these aspects of your fertility.
-In addition, exercise increases testosterone, enhances blood flow and, oxygenates your body, and it cuts down your sitting time.
+Exercising in moderation can improve these parameters.
+In addition, exercise increases testosterone, enhances blood flow and, oxygenates your body, and cuts down your sitting time.

-When your body has adequate oxygen and blood supply, it is nourished well.
-These positive influences to your body speed up sperm production and lessen DNA damage, which improves sperm quality.
+These positive influences can support healthy sperm production and lessen DNA damage, which improves overall semen quality.

-Smoking tobacco produces harmful ions which kill sperm in the reproductive system.
-As a result, the testing of cigarette smokers shows a lower sperm count and reduced fertility level than that of the average man.
+Smoking tobacco produces harmful free radicals which can damage or kill sperm.
+As a result, cigarette smokers may have a lower sperm count and reduced fertility.

 It takes about three months, after quitting, for sperm to regain their strength and health.